 Fraud is a pernicious problem which undermines the quality of the society that we live in.
 As a result of fraud, companies are less financially healthy and stable than they would otherwise be; public sector organisations are less able to deliver the quality of public services that we pay our taxes to get; charities are less able to pursue important charitable purposes because they cannot apply the full value of the donations that are made.

-The most recent Government estimate is that fraud costs the United Kingdom £52 billion a year, but this is probably an underestimate as the latest global research indicates that losses to fraud and error (where they have been measured in a statistically valid and accurate manner) currently average more than 5%.
+The most recent estimates are that fraud costs the United Kingdom over £190 billion a year, but this is probably an underestimate as the latest global research indicates that losses to fraud and error (where they have been measured in a statistically valid and accurate manner) currently average more than 5%.
 It is important to understand that fraud is an ongoing, mostly high volume, low value cost, rather than simply an individual event which one hopes does not happen.
 Most entities have a level of underlying exposure to fraud irrespective of scale and line of business, and in proportion to how well protected (fraud resilient) they are.
 The questions assess your level of protection and therefore your likely cost of fraud.

 Two key questions are involved:

-We can provide measured, calibrated answers to both these questions.
-A good starting point is this site, which provides free access to our Self-Assessment Fraud Resilience (SAFR) tool.
+We can provide answers which will assist you.
+A good starting point is this site, which provides free access to our Self Assessment Fraud Vulnerability Tool.
 It takes account of 29 different factors and looks holistically at levels of protection.
 It covers:

-the extent to which an organisation understands the nature and cost of fraud to it as a business problem;
+the extent to which an organisation understands the nature of fraud to it as a business problem;

 the extent to which it has an effective strategy in place which is tailored to address this problem;